-However, if the product is an FDA regulated food, the word "Wheat" must appear on the label.
+However, if the product is regulated by the FDA, the word “wheat” must appear on the label.

 **Wheat-free and gluten-free oats can be found from special suppliers.

-BOTANICAL NAMES OF WHEAT (SOMETIMES FOUND IN PERSONAL CARE ITEMS)
+BOTANICAL NAMES OF WHEAT (SOMETIMES FOUND IN PERSONAL CARE PRODUCTS)

 Club wheat (Triticum compactum Host.)

 Durum wheat (Triticum durum Desf.)